Editor's Note: This story originally appeared on NewRetirement.

 30. Adjust to turning your perspective upside down

 Retirement is a big deal.
-Both your lifestyle and your finances almost do a 180.
+Both your lifestyle and your finances almost do a 180-degree turn.

 Your time is spent in leisure, not work, and you go from earning money to spending it.
 It is challenging to go from a focus on accumulation (saving, saving, saving) to spending (efficient use and drawdown of your assets).